Justin Turner Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The Twins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Twins' 3.59 team ERA ranks third across all league pitching staffs.
+- The Twins have the third-ranked team ERA among all league pitching staffs (3.65).

-- The Twins surrender the fifth-fewest home runs in baseball (72 total, one per game).
+- Twins pitchers combine to give up 73 home runs (one per game), the sixth-fewest in baseball.

-- His last time out came on Tuesday against the Milwaukee Brewers, when the right-hander tossed six innings, surrendering three earned runs while giving up four hits.
+- His last time out was on Wednesday against the Milwaukee Brewers, when the righty went six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.